 Accessibility and the School of Nursing Technical Standards

 The Quinnipiac University School of Nursing maintains a strong institutional commitment to equal educational opportunities for qualified students with disabilities who apply for admission and/or who are already enrolled.
-Our core values include: diversity of ideas, persons and cultures; supportive learning environments; scholarly undertakings to advance education and practice; ethical conduct in personal and professional arenas; holistic nursing across the spectrum of healthcare; interprofessional education and collaboration; innovative learning methodologies; systematic assessment and evaluation; and lifelong learning.
+Our core values include: belonging, collaboration, compassion, curiosity, and integrity.
 These core values translate into our work with students, including those with disabilities.
-The mission of the School of Nursing is to provide leadership in nursing and healthcare through innovative undergraduate and graduate education that embraces holism, interprofessionalism and inclusivity.
+The mission of the School of Nursing is to develop exceptional, practice-ready nurses as leaders in holistic care through innovative and inclusive education.

 The Technical Standards are not intended to deter any candidate for whom reasonable accommodation will allow equal access to Quinnipiac University programs and services and fulfillment of the complete curriculum.
 A reasonable accommodation is a modification or adjustment to an instructional activity, facility, program or service that removes barriers and enables a qualified student with a disability to have an equal opportunity to participate in all Quinnipiac University student activities.